NFL has taken notice of Temple cornerback Rock Ya-Sin

 The 6-foot-2, 190-pound Ya-Sin has made the most of his lone season at Temple after playing his first three years at Presbyterian College, a Football Championship Subdivision school in Clinton, S.C.
 When Presbyterian announced after last season that it would become a non-scholarship football program in 2020, Ya-Sin was free to transfer.

-He made an immediate impact at Temple in spring practice, and it has continued into the regular season.
-One can't judge Ya-Sin by statistics because for much of the season, especially in the second half, teams haven't thrown his way much.
-Still, he has 45 tackles, two interceptions and 12 pass breakups this season.
+He made an immediate impact at Temple in spring practice, and has continued to do so in the regular season.
+One can't judge Ya-Sin by statistics because, for much of the season, especially in the second half, teams haven't thrown his way much.
+Still, he has 45 tackles, two interceptions, and 12 pass breakups.

-"He is as elite of a defensive back as I have coached in the last seven years," said Temple coach Geoff Collins, who was a defensive coordinator at Mississippi State and Florida before arriving at Temple.
+"He is as elite of a defensive back as I have coached in the last seven years," said second-year head coach Geoff Collins, who was a defensive coordinator at Mississippi State and Florida before arriving at Temple.
 "I have been blessed to coach a Jim Thorpe Award winner, I have been blessed to coach first-round draft picks, and he is every bit in that conversation as any of those guys."

-Ya-Sin built up an impressive resume at Presbyterian.
+Ya-Sin built an impressive resume at Presbyterian.
 As a junior, he recorded 49 tackles and a school-record five interceptions and earned first-team all-Big South honors.

 "Honestly, it is exactly the plays that I have made this year [that] are the plays I made last year at the FCS level, but nobody was watching," Ya-Sin said.